MaayanLab/LDR/README.md

 ## Deploy ##
 This application is deployed using [Docker](https://www.docker.com/ "Docker Homepage"), [Mesos](http://mesos.apache.org/ "Mesos Homepage"), and [Marathon](https://mesosphere.github.io/marathon/ "Mesos Homepage").

-Running `npm run build` will build the container using the Dockerfile found in the root folder using the tag **maayanlab/ldr:1.5**.
+Running `npm run build` will build the container using the Dockerfile found in the root folder using the tag **146.203.54.165:5000/ldr:1.5**.

 The Dockerfile will perform the following actions:

 - `gulp build` to build the production-ready folder
 - Copy that folder into the container
-- Set NODE_ENV=production
+- Set `NODE_ENV=production`
 - Run `npm install`
 - Set `npm start` as the command to run the container.